halalshammari/halalshammari/README.md

-## Hi there 👋
-# Hala Alshammari
+# Welcome!

+## I am Hala Alshammari — thank you for stopping by 🪷

 I am a Computer Science student specializing in Artificial Intelligence, and this is a space where I learn out loud.

-Every project here is an intentional effort to become great, and I am determined to have an impactful presence, one repo at a time.
+Every project here is an intentional effort to become great, and I’m determined to have an impactful presence — one repo at a time.
-I’m not here to showcase perfection, I’m here to document growth.

 You’ll find experiments, learning milestones, and projects that reflect where I am and where I’m headed.

+> Here’s to every line of code that brings me closer. 💻🦾👩🏻‍💻

+Feel free to reach out anytime:
+📧 halalshammari11@gmail.com